Logo

 Why digital accessibility is crucial for brands and how Rhapsody can help to enhance a site’s web accessibility

 In a world where information and products are just a click away, brands need to make web accessibility the norm in order to reach as many people as possible.
 A well-designed and attractive digital platform increases a company’s credibility, helps create brand awareness, generates more leads and increases sales.
-It is a must for any brand that wishes to grow.
+Website accessibility features are a must for any brand that wishes to grow.

-What is web accessibility and why do leading brands care about making their websites accessible?
+What is digital accessibility and why do leading brands care about making their websites accessible?

 Websites are the digital face of many businesses and organisations, providing essential information and useful tools for their users.
 It is therefore vital that brands take web accessibility into consideration so that all users may experience the full potential of a website and other digital tools.